The school wants to take away some of my child’s accommodations. What can I do?

 Sometimes a change like this can feel like punishment to a child.
 But you and the teacher can prepare your child in a way that makes it clear that this is evidence of improved skills.

 You both might say something like, “You’ve put in a lot of hard work on your math facts, and look how your performance has improved over the last three months.
-Now your performance is strong and you don’t need the calculator.”
+Now your performance is strong, and you don’t need the calculator.”

 2. Your child is transitioning to a new school or a new grade.

 Here’s an example.
 A grade school might agree to teach reading in the morning if that’s when a child with attention issues can focus better.
-But when your child moves to middle school, the schedule probably won’t allow for only reading first thing in the morning.
+But when your child moves to middle school, the schedule probably won’t allow for reading only first thing in the morning.

 This is a common reason for changing accommodations.
 If this is the case with your child, be sure to ask the school which supports will be provided in place of the old ones so your child will continue to succeed.